Building product company faces criminal charges over alleged product misrepresentations

 However, the product, the plans and the specifications were defective, Justice Matthew Palmer's publicly available judgment reads.

-The Urliches brought court proceedings against several parties, including the Far North District Council and the home's builder, with all settling except GF8.
+The Urlichs brought court proceedings against several parties, including the Far North District Council and the home's builder, with all settling except GF8.

 Tuake had taken the couple on a factory tour, promoting K3T, which was launched in August 2015, the judgment reads.

-He told the Urliches K3T had a Codemark Certificate of Conformity from the Joint Accredited System of Australia and New Zealand, which it did.
+He told the Urlichs K3T had a Codemark Certificate of Conformity from the Joint Accredited System of Australia and New Zealand, which it did.

 However, he also told them this meant K3T was a tested and approved building material in New Zealand, which it was not, the judgment said.

-Tuake further told the Urliches that K3T did not burn, did not absorb water and could hold a screw with a 50kg weight, the ruling read.
+Tuake further told the Urlichs that K3T did not burn, did not absorb water and could hold a screw with a 50kg weight, the ruling read.

 GF8's website was also quoted in the High Court documents and stated K3T's "key features" are that it is resistant to fire, moisture, earthquakes, termites, cyclone and harsh weather.

-The Urliches agreed to purchase K3T from GF8, while the Far North District Council granted a building consent.
+The Urlichs agreed to purchase K3T from GF8, while the Far North District Council granted a building consent.

-But after work on the home began the Urliches started to notice cracking in the K3T, the judgment reads.
+But after work on the home began the Urlichs started to notice cracking in the K3T, the judgment reads.

 An expert building surveyor also gave evidence for Justice Palmer and said the concrete structure had been "poisoned" by chlorides in the K3T panels.